2 or more items

 Science has been researching medicinal mushrooms for decades.
 Below we've listed the main targets in Reishi research*.
 For an extensive background click here ( page opens in new window ).

 Take notice: this list should not be interpreted as a list of medical claims !

-A shared property of all medicinal mushrooms is said to be immune-modulation: research has been investigating their potential to normalize our natural resistance against diseases for many decades.
-Although undeniable proof has not yet been presented the outcome of research is promising.
+A shared property of all medicinal mushrooms is said to be immune-modulation: research has been investigating their potential to help balance our natural defense against diseases for many decades.

-In particular water-soluble beta-glucans triggered the interest of scientists: in the EU several health-claims based on beta-glucans have been ratified in the past years by the EFSA.
+In particular water-soluble beta-glucans have triggered the interest of scientists: in the EU several health-claims based on beta-glucans have been ratified in the past years by the EFSA.
 Beta-glucans are supporting a well-balanced immune function and might help to create an good balance between the good and the bad types of cholesterol.
 ABM is a mushroom with significant levels of beta-glucan.

-Given that our immune system is the core of our health this is a very important subject - allergies, infections, auto-immune diseases and many old-age problems are all immune-related.
-See our dedicated article, here.
+Given that our immune system is the core of our health this is very important - allergies, infections, auto-immune diseases and many old-age problems are all immune related.
+Also see our dedicated article about the immune system.